FacundoRocha18/InventoryManagementSystem-Coursera/InventoryManagementSystem/README.md

 ### Major functions

-- Products Management: Creating, updating, and removing product data.
+- Product Management: Creating, updating, and removing product data.
 - Stock Operations: Handling inventory quantity changes like sells, restock, etc.
 - System Navigation: User interface and input flow.

 ### Major functions break-down

+- **Program** (Entry Point):
+  - **Purpose**: It will be the central controller for the app.
+  - **Responsibilities**:
+    - Starts the application.
-- Program: This module will initialize the application, display the User Interface, and coordinate the different modules.
+    - Calls the UI component to display the main menu.
+    - Coordinates actions between the different modules.
+    - Loops until the user chooses to exit.

+- **UserInterface**:
+  - **Purpose**: Handles all input/output interactions with the user.
+  - **Responsibilities**:
+    - Display menus and prompts.
+    - Collect and validate user input.
+    - Display results, error messages, and confirmation messages.
+    - Improve usability with clear messages and menu navigation.

+- **Product**:
+  - **Purpose**: Represents individual product data and logic.
+  - **Responsibilities**:
+    - Store product properties like name, price, and stock.
+    - Validate values (e.g., non-negative stock or price).

-- UserInterface
+- **Inventory**
+  - **Purpose**: Manages the collection of products.
-- Products
+  - **Responsibilities**:
-- Inventory
+    - Add new products.
+    - Find, update, or remove products by name or ID.
+    - Adjust stock levels based on user actions.
+    - List all products with current stock and pricing.
+    - Prevent duplicate products or invalid operations.

 ### Modules